For Players Guide

 Who Can Leave Feedback?

-To leave comments on a game, you must either own the game (purchased it) or hold its token.
-This keeps feedback genuine — only people with skin in the game can influence its direction.
+To leave comments on a game, you must own the game (purchased it) and hold at least 100 of its tokens.
+This keeps feedback genuine and filters out dust balances — only people with meaningful skin in the game can influence its direction.

 Your token holdings determine your feedback tier, which is displayed as a badge on your comments: